artela-network/artela-docs/docs/Build-on-Artela/02-Rich-DApp.md

 Rich dApp incorporates Incorporate application-specific functionality by utilizing a combination of smart contracts and Aspects.
 Developers can implement basic logic in smart contracts and additional features in Aspects, enabling feature-rich dApps beyond EVM equivalence.
 Smart contracts are executed in EVM environments.
 Aspects are executed in WASM environment.

 In a modular manner, DApp is no longer a monolithic, tightly coupled codebase.
-Promising improvements in flexibility, reusability, and extensibility can be achieved simply by assembling the Lego of Aspects.
+Promising improvements in flexibility, reusability, and extensibility can be achieved simply by assembling Aspects.

 The principle of Rich dApp: